 Support for the military.

 The Richardson family’s support for the military goes back decades.
-Roy and Don Richardson completed National Service together in the RAF and so began their enduring association and huge commitment to the Armed Forces.
+Roy and Don Richardson completed National Service together in the RAF and so began an enduring association and huge commitment to the Armed Forces.

 The family is proud to have constant, regular contact with all three Services providing financial, physical and moral support to areas where central MOD funding has been limited or non-existent.